Serengeti National Park

 This period includes the long heavy rainy season when many camps are closed in the southwestern and central Serengeti.
 In the central Serengeti, the Great Migration must defend itself against the large pride of lions, leopards, and cheetahs located in this area.

 June – July

-The Great Migration of about 1.8 million wildebeest is joined by around 800,000 zebras along with antelopes in the western Serengeti region.
-This is one of the most exciting and breathtaking times to view the Great Migration, as the massive herd of animals attempts to cross the Grumeti River that is filled with hungry crocodiles.
+The Great Migration of concerning 2 million wildebeest is joined by around 800,000 zebras along with antelopes in the western Serengeti region.
+This is the most effective exciting and exciting times to look at the good Migration, because the huge herd of animals makes an attempt to cross the Grumeti river that’s full of hungry crocodiles.

 As the baby wildebeest and zebras are still young, they make easy prey for the huge crocodiles that waiting in the Grumeti River’s turbulent rushing waters.
 Many animals drown as they cross the Grumeti, getting pulled downstream by rushing currents heading westward towards Lake Victoria.

 The migration throughout these months has created its way to the northwestern region of the Serengeti situated in southwestern Kenya known as the “Maasai Mara.” it’s an astonishingly stunning sight to see the migration cross the famous Mara River.

 Crater climbs, bicycling, game drives, hikes, photographic safaris, waterfalls, and cultural visits can take place at various locations throughout Serengeti National Park.
 Visitors interested in the birthplace of humanity can visit the archaeological site at Olduvai Gorge.